Granuloma inguinale (Donovanosis)

 Granuloma inguinale is treated with antibiotics.
 Treatment with antibiotics should be for at least 3 weeks and then continued until the lesions have completely healed.

-If treatment with oral antibiotics shows no signs of healing within the first few days, intravenous gentamicin may be necessary.
+- If there are no signs of healing within the first few days of treatment with initial antibiotic therapy, the addition of intravenous gentamicin may be necessary.

 Sexual activity should not take place until all lesions are completely healed.
 Follow-up examination is necessary to ensure a complete recovery.